-Aslan is an Irish rock group from Dublin who first formed in 80’s.
-They are not widely known outside of Ireland and have become known as one of our best kept secrets.
+Aslan is an Irish rock group from Dublin who first formed in the 80s.
+They are not widely known outside of Ireland and have become known as one of our best-kept secrets.

 The story of Aslan

 The quick success of Aslan

-The group were honored with The Stag/Hot Press ‘ Most Promising New Band ‘ award in 1986.
+The group was honored with The Stag/Hot Press ‘ Most Promising New Band ‘ award in 1986.
 This subsequently led to Aslan being signed by major record company EMI.

 Two years later they released their debut album “Feel No Shame” going straight to number 1 in the Irish charts.
 The success of the band’s first album was fortified with it being declared Gold within a few months of release.
 An achievement only some artists dream of.

 The abrupt end of Aslan

 The band, relishing in their newfound success and fame, enjoyed life to the full.
 But unfortunately, it was to end abruptly.
-Just as they got the go ahead for a second album in 1988 the group suddenly crashed.
-The media played on the scandals surrounding the group but its now known what happened.
+Just as they got the go-ahead for the second album in 1988 the group suddenly crashed.
+The media played on the scandals surrounding the group but it’s now known what happened.
 Lead singer, Christy Dignam, struggled publicly with drug addiction and this ultimately became too much for the band to continue.

 The continued success of Aslan

 In 1995 Aslan bounced back and almost immediately signed up by BMG with the intention of releasing music not only in Ireland but also the UK.
 A huge triumph it reached the top ten in the Irish music charts and remained there for months.
 The single went on to win the award for ‘Single of the Year’ in 1993’s Hot Press Awards.

 Aslan spent the next year touring all over Ireland and recording ‘Goodbye Charlie Moon’ which eventually reached number one and once again became another Gold album under the belt for the band.